quarkusio/quarkus-quickstarts/kafka-streams-quickstart/README.md

 This quickstart is made up of the following parts:

 * Apache Kafka and ZooKeeper
-* _producer_, a Quarkus application that publishes some test data on two Kafka topics: "weather-stations" and "temperature-values"
+* _producer_, a Quarkus application that publishes some test data on two Kafka topics: `weather-stations` and `temperature-values`
 * _aggregator_, a Quarkus application processing the two topics, using the Kafka Streams API

 The _aggregator_ application is the interesting piece; it

-* runs a KStreams pipeline, that joins the two topics (on the weather station id), groups the values by weather station and emits the minimum/maximum temperature value per station to the "temperatures-aggregated" topic
+* runs a KStreams pipeline, that joins the two topics (on the weather station id), groups the values by weather station and emits the minimum/maximum temperature value per station to the `temperatures-aggregated` topic
 * exposes an HTTP endpoint for getting the current minimum/maximum values for a given station using Kafka Streams interactive queries.